edsenabr/servicemesh-demo/README.md

 3.	**apigw.yaml**
 &nbsp;
-This template is used to instantiate the resources needed for the red scenario.
-It deploys the frontend UI as a Task Definition onto the **consumer** ECS Cluster and the same components related to it described on the previous template.
-In addition to that it deploys the following API Gateway components:
+This template is used to instantiate the API Gateway resources needed for the red scenario.It deploys the following  components:
 	- Private REST API
 	-	Resource and Method for the nodejs backend
 	-	Resource and Method for the crystal backend